wyvernbw/blood-boomerang/README.md

-# Gmtk 2025 Loop Racer
+# Gmtk 2025 Loop Shooter "Blood Boomerang"

 this project has the sauce.